VzBoT3D/Goliath/Instructions/README.md

   - remove the sock
   - unscrew the 3 M2 screws to remove the heatsink
   - once heatsink is removed and heatbreak is accessible, use a heatgun, or a blow torch to heat arround the heatbreak (be careful not to heat it too much if you use a propane torch).
 You want to bring it hot enough to break loose the plastic inside, and it will be easier to unscrew.
 If you don't have a heatgun or a blowtorch, you can connect the Goliath back to the printer and heat it from the printer.
 Hold the Goliath by the wire doing so.
   - Use a 5.5mm wrench or adjustable one.
 (There is one provided with the Goliath, but if you can use a better one one that has larger contact, it will give better grip.)
-And use a 9mm wrench to hold the heatblock.
+And use a 9mm wrench to hold the heatblock at the bottom.
 This will be tricky, but with care it should unscrew relatively easy.
   - install the new heatbreak.
 Use 1.0-1.2 Nm